Rahul-SNair/Rahul-SNair/README.md

-- 👋 Hi, I’m @Rahul-SNair
+- 👋 Hi, I’m @Rahul Nair
-- 👀 I’m interested in neural networking and cloud technology
+- 👀 I’m interested in cloud technology and AI data analyst
-- 🌱 I’m currently learning BCA , cloud computing
+- 🌱 I’m currently learning BCA
-- Pronoun - HE !

 <!---
 Rahul-SNair/Rahul-SNair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.